-- Statutory Delegations Local Government Act 1995 Delegations to the CEO
+- Statutory Delegations Local Government Act 1995 - 1.
+1.2 Delegations to the CEO

 1.2.10.
-Disposi ng of Property Function Delegated: This detail is provided as a reference only.
+Di sposing of Property Function Delegated: This detail is provided as a reference only.
 Delegates shall only act in full understanding of the delegated statutory power, inclusive of conditions [refer below].
 Authority to dispose of property to: (a) the highest bidder at public auction [s.3.58(2)(a)]; or (b) the person who at public tender called by the local government makes what is, in the opinion of the local government, the most acceptable tender, whether or not it is the highest tender [s.3.58(2)(b)].
 Authority to dispose of property by direct negotiation only in accordance with section 3.58(3) of the Act [s3.58(3)].
-Statutory Power Delegated: Local Government Act 1995: • Section 3.58(2) and (3) Disposing of property Power Originally Assigned to: The Local Government Statutory Power of Delegation: Local Government Act 1995: • Section 5.42 Delegation of some powers or duties to the CEO • Section 5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: This delegation may only be used where the disposal complies with the requirements of: a.
+Statutory Power Delegated: Local Government Act 1995: • Section 3.58(2) and (3) Disposing of property Power Originally Assigned to: The Local Government Statutory Power of Delegation: Local Government Act 1995: Section 5.42 Delegation of some powers or duties to the CEO Section 5.43 Limitations on delegations to the CEO Power Delegated to: Chief Executive Officer Council's Conditions on Delegation: This delegation may only be used where the disposal complies with the requirements of: a.
 Section 3.58 of the Local Government Act 1995; b.
 Regulation 30 of the Local Government (Functions and General) Regulations 1996; and c.
 Council Policy 16.2 Disposal of Property; Authority for the Disposal of land and / or building assets is limited to matters specified in the Annual Budget or Corporate Business Plan and in any other case, requires a specific resolution of Council.
 The Chief Executive Officer is limited to determining disposals of property (including land assets) for any single project, or where not part of a project a single event, to an aggregated maximum material value of \$500,000.
-Authority to determine the method of disposal:
+Authority to determine the method of disposal: a.
+Where a public auction is determined as the method of disposal: